DataDog/integrations-core/linux_proc_extras/README.md

 ### Configuration

-Edit the `linux_proc_extras.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `linux_proc_extras.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample linux_proc_extras.d/conf.yaml][2] for all available configuration options.

 ### Validation